Helen Peters

-Helen Peters (born 1942) is a Canadian scholar of English literature and a specialist in the theatre of Newfoundland.
-She is a winner of the British Academy's Rose Mary Crawshay Prize for 1981.
+Helen Ruth Katherine Peters (1942 – 8 January 2026) was a Canadian scholar of English literature and a specialist in the theatre of Newfoundland.
+She was a winner of the British Academy's Rose Mary Crawshay Prize for 1981.

-Life
+Background

 Helen Ruth Katherine Peters was born in 1942 in St. John's, Newfoundland.

-Helen Peters obtained B.A.
+She obtained B.A.
 (1971) and M.A.
 (1972) degrees in English from the Memorial University of Newfoundland.
 She was a holder of the University Medal in English in 1971.
 She went to Somerville College, Oxford for doctoral studies, where she was a Mary Somerville Fellow.
 She obtained a DPhil degree in 1978 with a thesis on John Donne.

-She joined the faculty of Memorial University in 1984.
+Peters joined the faculty of Memorial University in 1984.
 She was elected to the university's Senate in 1993.

-Peters was a member of the board of the Newfoundland Quarterly, a cultural and literary journal.
+She was a member of the board of the Newfoundland Quarterly, a cultural and literary journal.